Vladimir3V/dapp-work/README.md

 * You receive the result, you are happy with it and submit that the order is completed.
 You can submit that the order is completed only when it's locked (which means that someone is assigned to the order).
 * Freelancer gets his money.
 Everyone is happy.
 The order is removed.

 Another situation.
-The freelancer can't complete your job and he\she is agreed with it.
+The freelancer can't complete your job and he/she is agreed with it.
 * Unlock the order from your side.
 * Ask the freelancer to unlock the order from his side.
 * When the order is unlocked you can remove it, edit or assign the new freelancer to it.

 The worst case.
-You have a conflict with the freelancer and he\she refuses to unlock the order.
+You have a conflict with the freelancer and he/she refuses to unlock the order.
 In this case, you should contact moderators of this smart contract.
 Check the **Moderator Role** section to see how they can help you.

 ### Freelancer Role